redbrick/docs-old/docs/services/git.md

 ## Deployment

-- Gitea and its database are deployed with Nix to Hardcase
+- Gitea and its database are deployed to Hardcase which runs NixOS
 - The actual repositories are stored in `/zroot/git`, and most other data is stored in `/var/lib/gitea`
 - The `SECRET_KEY` and `INTERNAL_TOKEN_URI` are stored in `/var/secrets`.